Log In

 Home loan applications are pretty multifaceted.
 Lenders look at several things before deciding whether or not to lend you money.
 These include:

-• Your credit score: Your credit score is a big factor when applying for a home loan and can make or break a deal.
-The higher your score is, the more likely you will have your home loan approved.
+• Credit score: Your credit score is a big factor when applying for a home loan and can make or break a deal.
+They want to see that you have a strong history of being financially responsible and able to meet repayments on previous or existing borrowings.
+The higher your credit score is, the more likely you'll have your home loan approved.

-• Your expenses: A bank might ask you to list your monthly expenses, including what you spend on essentials like groceries, debt repayments and utilities.
+• Outgoings and expenses: A bank might ask you to list your monthly expenses, including what you spend on essentials like groceries, utilities, and debt repayments.
 They may also request information about lifestyle spending such as streaming services or buy now pay later services like Afterpay.
+Lenders keep a close eye on your financial statements and spending habits to help determine whether they'd consider you as a trustworthy applicant.

 How does Afterpay affect my credit score?